bcbio/bcbio-nextgen/docs/contents/atac.md

 * the percentage of reads in the peaks
 * the mapping percentage
 * the [ENCODE library complexity statistics](https://www.encodeproject.org/data-standards/terms/)
 * the FastQC metrics

+**NOTE:** The stats in the `multiqc_report.html` is generated based on alignments pre-filtering. **The input BAM files include all reads (duplicated, multimappers)**.

 **ataqv**

+Here, we provide a [a quick video overview](https://www.dropbox.com/scl/fi/hzcfzj3fmm7e2a81bwhub/ataqv_walkthrough.mp4?rlkey=i3ae4glz3u18ufu37i5k140pg&dl=0) on interpreting the ataqv report.

-In the ataqv report, we look at the **HQAA fragment length distribution plot**.
+In the ataqv report, we look at:

+* **HQAA fragment length distribution plot**.
 Ideally, this plot should show a periodic uptick every 200 bases, which corresponds to the different nucleosome fractions.
 The samples should be enriched for < 100 which is the nucleosome free fraction, 200 for the